 - General human resources

-As the first University in Kentucky to offer marketing with a digital focus, Spalding’s business degree with a marketing concentration prepares you with current, up-to-date digital marketing principles in a core marketing curriculum.
+As the first University in Kentucky to offer a marketing degree with a digital focus, Spalding’s business degree with a marketing concentration prepares you with current, up-to-date digital marketing principles in a core marketing curriculum.
 You will learn marketing fundamentals combined with topics such as search engine marketing, social media marketing, mobile marketing, and internet advertising.

 The marketing field covers a broad range of career paths, from the creative to the analytical, in both traditional and modern areas of business.
 A business degree with a marketing concentration can lead to a career in:

 - Customer relations

 Students in majors other than Business Administration may minor in Marketing.
 The minor in marketing requires 18 credit hours including Principles of Marketing, Marketing Research, Consumer Behavior, Strategic Marketing and two electives.

 Students in the School of Business can earn a degree in both Business and Accounting for a 120 credit hours total (depending on transfer hours).
 An advisor can help you determine if this option is best for your career goals.

 Business majors can begin the Master of Science in Business Communication (MSBC) degree as undergraduates.
 The early admission process allows high achieving students to earn up to nine graduate hours (three classes) as undergraduate students.